Bookkeeper, Controller, CFO… what?

 A good controller is worth their weight in gold to any small or medium size business where cash management is a strategic factor in success.

-The CFO is in charge of the overall financial management of a company.
+The Chief Financial Officer is in charge of the overall financial management of a company.
 Planning, projecting, measuring and tracking financial and operational progress fall under the CFO’s umbrella.
+It can also be shared with a Director of Finance if the structure of the company calls for it.
 A CFO’s duties include:

 – Supervise accounting and operational departments and can perform all functions of a Controller.